UKCA mark FAQ

 3) What is an Approved Body?

-CEM International Ltd has been appointed by the UK Department for Business, Innovation & Skills (BIS) as an Approved Body for the following directives:
+CEM International Ltd has been appointed by the UK Department for Business, Innovation & Skills (BIS) as an Approved Body for the following regulations:

 4) How can CEM help me to UKCA mark my products?